Falah-Jabar-Rahim/A-Fully-Automatic-DL-Pipeline-for-WSI-QA/README.md

 # Acknowledgment:

 Some parts of this pipeline were adapted from work on [GitHub](https://github.com/pengsl-lab/DHUnet).
-If you use this pipeline, please make sure to cite their work.
+If you use this pipeline, please cite their work properly.

 # Contact: